Edit page in Livemark

 Cloud scripts

-The installation of dribdat on some cloud providers has been facilitated with quick-deploy scripts:
+The installation of dribdat on some cloud providers has been facilitated with quick-deploy scripts.
+See Configuration below for a list of variables you can set to customize your instance.

 With Ansible